MarcusWolschon/osmeditor4android/documentation/docs/help/en/Simple actions.md

 Besides tapping the "check mark" button to directly start the [property editor](../en/Property%20editor.md), you can

+#### Snap

+When the checkbox is checked newly created nodes near to other nodes and ways will snap on to these automatically creating connections.
+It the checkbox is not checked nodes will be created without merging with other objects.
+You can toggle this while you are drawing a way.

+Note: when the checkbox is not checked you need to manually close closed ways, for example a building outline.

 #### ![Address](../images/address.png) Add address tags

 Adds address tags with prediction.
 If the way is closed this will add the predicted address tags and start the [property editor](../en/Property%20editor.md).
 If the way is not closed an address interpolation is created and a dedicated editor is started.